Living on a Budget

 3. Do all categories added together equal the sum of your checking, savings, and investment accounts?

-For some in the trenches practical stuff to help you answer these questions with a Yes!, go to the Budgeting Money page.
+For some "in the trenches practical stuff" to help you answer these questions with a Yes!, go to the Budgeting Money page.

-So, when can you stop?
+When is a personal family budget no longer required?
 When you have no expenses of any kind, are pushing up daisies, or wish to once again become a slave to creditors.

 Lots of Great Help is Here

-Don't just read -- implement!
+Do not just read -- implement!
 I wish you well.
 Please let me know how I may help you.

 Return from Living on a Budget to